An in-depth look at How and Why Gold (and Silver) have Moved Every December in the Precious Metals Bear Market

 December Dips - it’s better to know in advance why a market dips.

-In quick review; in Last Week’s Analysis of gold and silver (seen here), I questioned gold and silver's drop in price and thought it could have been an ‘anomaly.'
+In quick review, in Last Week’s Analysis of gold and silver (seen here), I questioned gold and silver's drop in price and thought it could have been an "anomaly."

 It wasn't, and things aren't looking better for the precious metals until after the New Year.
+So, after seeing the new reality in Gold and Silver, I started to think ahead.

 Ironically, the only way to see what’s on the horizon for the Precious Metals is to look into their past.